Topics:

 Issues with comprehensive interoperability

-The Issues with comprehensive interoperability emanate from different platforms from different vendors and user types.
+The issues with comprehensive interoperability emanate from different platforms, vendors, and user types.
 All of this constructs obstacles to Real-time data in patient care.
 How real-time data can improve patient care is jeopardized, therefore.
 Today, the challenges that real-time data face include:

 What happens without real-time data?

-What happens without real-time data?
-Less data management to improve patient care, of course.
-Let’s elaborate.
 Without real-time data, your practice will go back to the dark ages.
-Here’s what it will be without Real-time data in patient care.
-How real-time data can improve patient care previously discussed is the opposite of what happens here:
+Here’s what it would be like without real-time data in patient care:

-• Old payment methods: in the new era of real-time data and mobile health, reimbursing will move from payment passed on an episode of care.
+Old payment methods: In the new era of real-time data and mobile health, reimbursement will move from payment passed on to an episode of care.
 New models that tie payment to health outcomes will emerge, bundling the whole care in one payment.

 How to achieve real-time data